resolve109/study-aws-sa/aws-study-guide.md

   - Provides guaranteed ordering compared to SNS topics which cannot guarantee message sequence preservation
   - Perfect for integration with API Gateway when sequential processing is critical
   - More suitable than standard queues when the order of processing is a business requirement
+  - Works well with API Gateway integrations to ensure commerce orders are processed in the exact sequence they are received
+  - Ensures all messages are processed in the order they arrive, unlike SNS topics which don't preserve message order
 - **Message Retention**:
   - Messages are kept in queues for up to 14 days (4 days default)
   - Allows delayed processing or retries without losing messages